 ✔️ Inspect for signs of arcing around connections, which may indicate a loose or improperly torqued bolt.

-✔️ Verify that filler plates are correctly in place, as missing filler plates can expose live components.
+✔️ Make sure filler plates are in place.
+Missing plates can expose live components.

 Final Thoughts: Why the Right Hardware Kit Matters

-When selecting and installing circuit breaker mounting hardware, precision matters.
+When selecting and installing your Mounting Hardware Kit, precision matters.
 Choosing the right kit and installing it correctly ensures:

 ✔️ A secure, reliable connection to prevent arcing and damage.